Blade (1998 film): Critical response

-On Rotten Tomatoes, the film has an approval rating of 57% based on 107 reviews, with an average rating of 5.92/10.
+On Rotten Tomatoes, the film has an approval rating of 59% based on 114 reviews, with an average rating of 6/10.
 The site's critics consensus states: "Though some may find the plot a bit lacking, Blade's action is fierce, plentiful, and appropriately stylish for a comic book adaptation."
-On Metacritic, the film has a weighted average score of 47 out of 100 based on review from 23 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

-Roger Ebert gave the film 3 stars out of 4, writing: "Blade ... is a movie that relishes high visual style.
+Roger Ebert gave the film three stars out of four, writing: "Blade ... is a movie that relishes high visual style.
 It uses the extreme camera angles, the bizarre costumes and sets, the exaggerated shadows, the confident cutting between long shots and extreme closeups.
 It slams ahead in pure visceral imagery".
 James Berardinelli gave the film 2½ stars out of 4, writing: "Blade has the capacity to dazzle, but it also will leave many viewers dissatisfied".
 Berardinelli also wrote: "Blade opens brilliantly, with a series of fast-paced, visually-engaging scenes that display the seedy underbelly of vampire society and introduce the implacable title character in true superhero fashion.
 For about its first hour, the movie offers violent, visceral, rapid fire entertainment that concentrates as much on developing a distinctive atmosphere as on advancing a minimalist storyline.
 Unfortunately [...] it keeps going and going, eventually wearing out its welcome".
 Dennis Harvey of Variety wrote: "Though slick and diverting in some aspects, increasingly silly pic has trouble meshing disparate elements -- horror, superhero fantasy, straight-up action -- into a workable whole".
 John Krewson of The A.V.
 Club was critical of the story and the dialogue, but praised the "creative cinematography and non-stop, decently choreographed gratuitous violence".

-Critics such as A. Asbjørn Jøn have noted not only the important place of Blade in the wider vampire genre but also possible intertextual links between the Whistler character and a character named Whistler in A Dozen Black Roses (1996) by Nancy A. Collins, as they possess "striking similarities in role, dramatic focus, visual appearance, and sharing the name".
+Critics such as A. Asbjørn Jøn have noted not only the important place of Blade in the wider vampire genre, but also possible intertextual links between the Whistler character and a character named Whistler in A Dozen Black Roses (1996) by Nancy A. Collins, as they possess "striking similarities in role, dramatic focus, visual appearance, and sharing the name".

+Accolades

+The film was nominated for Best Horror Film and Best Make-up at the Saturn Awards.
+Stephen Dorff won Best Villain at the MTV Movie Awards while Wesley Snipes was nominated for Best Fight.

 Video game

-A video game prequel was published and released by Activision in 2000.
+A video game prequel was published and released by Activision in 2000 for the PlayStation.
 The game received mixed reviews.
-On Metacritic it received a weighted average score 51% based on reviews from 11 critics, indicating "mixed or average reviews".
+On Metacritic, it received a weighted average score 51% based on reviews from 11 critics, indicating "mixed or average" reviews.
 A separate game for the Game Boy Color was also released.

 Sequels

-The success of the film led to two sequels, Blade II in 2002, Blade Trinity in 2004, and a television series.
+The success of the film led to two sequels, Blade II in 2002, Blade Trinity in 2004, as well as a television series.